YingLiu4203/old-dev-blog/_posts/2016-11-27-javascript-function-and-class.md

     }
 }

-class Bar extends A {
+class Bar extends Foo {
     constructor(prop, extra) {
         super(prop)
         this.extra = extra // must after super() to use this